WasifKhan/UTM-Interview/docs/slides/overview.md

 ---

+## test
+1. Are on by 'default'
+1. You can write HTML lists

+(If you don't want them)
+1. and this

+---

 ## Linked List Recap - Visualization
 - A linked list can be conceptualized as a chain
 - An individual link in the chain is called a ***list node***